SingularityMan/Halo-Infinite-Map-Randomizer/README.md

 Map Maker Bot is a Python script that uses PyAutoGUI to automate key presses and generate a map.
 It's primarily used to add objects to a grid in a pseudo-random manner based on user's specifications.

-To get started, you will need Python 3 and the PyAutoGUI library.
+To get started, you will need Python 3, openai and the PyAutoGUI library.

-You can install PyAutoGUI via pip:
+You can install PyAutoGUI and openai via pip:

 pip install pyautogui
+pip install openai

 Instructions for Best Results: